addulac/phd/source/15_wmmsb.md

 ### Stochastic Variational Inference with Stratified Sampling

 Stochastic variational inference aims at optimizing ELBO through noisy yet unbiased estimates of its natural gradient computed on sampled data points.
 Different sampling strategies [@gopalan2013efficient;@kim2013efficient] can be used.
 Following the study in [@gopalan2013efficient], we rely here on stratified sampling that allows one to control the number of links and non-links considered at each step of the inference process.
 For each node $i, \, 1 \le i \le N$, one first constructs a set, denoted $s_1^i$, containing all the nodes to which $i$ is connected to as well as $M$ sets of equal size, denoted $s_0^{i,m}, \, 1 \le m \le M$, each containing a sample of the nodes to which $i$ is not connected to^[The sampling is here uniform over the nodes not connected to $i$ with replacement; sampling without replacement led to poorer results in our experiments.].
 We will denote by $S_0^i$ the set of all $s_0^{i,m}$ sets.
 Furthermore, we will denote by $S_0$ the union of all non-links set and $S_1$ the union of all links set.
-The sets thus obtained, for all nodes, constitute minibatches that can be sampled and used to update the global parameters in Eq. \ref{eq:sss}.
+The sets thus obtained, for all nodes, constitute minibatches that can be sampled and used to update the global statistics in Eq. \ref{eq:sss}.
 The combined scheme is summarized below:

 \begin{enumerate}
 \item Sample a node $i$ uniformly from all nodes in the graph; with probability $\frac{1}{2}$, either select $s_1^i$ or any set from $S_0^i$ (in the latter case, the selection is uniform over the sets in $S_0^i$).
 We will denote by $s_i$ the set selected and by $|s_i|$ its cardinality.